History of conservatism in the United States: American Revolution

-American conservatives since the 1770s have honored the American Revolution for its successes in maintaining traditional values, such as local self-rule, that seemed under threat from London.
-Robert Nisbet, a leading conservative intellectual stressed the conservative nature of the American Revolution in contrast to the extreme passions and much greater violence of other revolutions, especially the French Revolution.
+In the 20th century, American conservatives have highlighted the conservative nature of the American Revolution.
+Russell Kirk considered the Revolution "a conservative reaction, in the English political tradition, against royal innovation".
+Robert Nisbet stressed the conservative nature of the American Revolution in contrast to the extreme passions and much greater violence of other revolutions, especially the French Revolution.
 He attributed the Patriots' restraint to the localization of power, religiosity, the absence of anticlericalism, and the relatively open class system made possible by the absence of hereditary aristocrats.

-After 1776, the new American conservatism, unlike European conservatism, was not based on inherited rank, landed estates or loyalty to the Crown or the established Church.
-Donald T. Critchlow and Nancy MacLean point out its resemblance to European liberalism.
+After 1776, the new American conservatism, unlike European conservatism, was not based on inherited rank, landed estates, or loyalty to the Crown or the established Church.
+Conservative philosopher Frank Meyer points out its resemblance to European liberalism.